telosnetwork/app-telos-net/README.md

-# NOTE: source code has been migrated to [app-telos-native](https://github.com/telosnetwork/app-telos-native) for major dependency and framework updates.
-After transition this repository will no longer be maintained (archived).
+# This repository has been migrated to [app-telos-native](https://github.com/telosnetwork/app-telos-native) for major dependency and framework updates.

 # Telos Net (telos-net)